Why Proper Bookkeeping is Crucial for Business Success

 IRS Publication 583: Starting a Business and Keeping Records

 Depending on the industry and state, additional legal requirements may apply.
-This may include requiring accrual bookkeeping, retaining documentation, or other requirements.
+This may include requiring accrual bookkeeping, retaining specific documentation, LIFO or FIFO inventory expensing, or other requirements.

 Failing to keep adequate records can result in: